Magic Tour (Queen): Aftermath

 After the tour, Mercury told his bandmates that he did not want to do any more large-scale shows.
 In spring 1987, he was diagnosed as having AIDS.
 When the group reconvened to record The Miracle in 1989, the press were informed that Mercury wanted to "break the cycle of album, tour, album, tour" and consequently the album would not have any accompanying live performances.
 He died on 24 November 1991.
 Queen did not undertake another full tour until 19 years later, when the Queen + Paul Rodgers Tour began in March 2005.
 By then, John Deacon had retired from music, and did not take part.

 Releases

 Several concerts from the tour have been released commercially.
 The album Live Magic, containing greatly edited highlights, was released in December 1986 and was a top 5 hit.
 The second Wembley gig has been released several times.
 The full audio was released as a CD Live at Wembley '86 in 1992.
-A video, Queen at Wembley was released in 1990, containing only part of the show, with edits.
+A video, Queen at Wembley was released in 1990, containing only part of the show, with multiple overdubs and other edits.
 It was followed by the full concert on DVD in 2003.
-The Budapest show has been released as Live in Budapest on VHS and Laserdisc (later re-released and retitled as Hungarian Rhapsody: Queen Live in Budapest in 2012).
+Part of the first night at Wembley also featured on this DVD and was released in full in 2011, with minor edits.
+The Budapest show has been released as Live in Budapest on VHS and Laserdisc.
+The show was later remastered, remixed and retitled as Hungarian Rhapsody: Queen Live in Budapest in 2012.